WithSecureLabs/cloud-wiki/docs/aws/services/DynamoDB.md

 Always apply the principal of least privilege and treat DynamoDB permissions the same as other databases E.g. apply only the specific actions a user or resource requires.

-A full list of DynamoDB actions can be found at [here](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazondynamodb.html).
+A full list of DynamoDB actions can be found [here](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazondynamodb.html).

 ### Encryption Support